USA / USD

 The American Society for Quality recommends keeping a Risk Register, an example of which is shown below.
 This type of document is a breeze to set up and enables organizations to prioritize risk quickly and without fuss.
 It's also easy for auditors to examine and assess.

 Click on the image below to view it full size, or download the PDF.

-Along with the Process Approach and Plan-Do-Check-Act (PDCA) methodology, risk-based thinking is an integral component of ISO 9001 and one that top managers need to be intimately familiar with.
+Along with the Process Approach and Plan-Do-Check-Act (PDCA) methodology, risk-based thinking is an integral component of ISO 9001 and one that top executives and department managers need to be intimately familiar with.
 Remember too that when it's time to get certified, external auditors will expect to see evidence of your organization's approach to risk.